 Field Definition handling¶

 A custom Field Type is used in a Field definition of a custom Content Type.
 You can additionally provide settings for the Field Type and a validator configuration.
-Since the Public API cannot know anything about these, their handling is delegated to the Field Type itself through the following methods:
+Since the public PHP API cannot know anything about these, their handling is delegated to the Field Type itself through the following methods:

 Returns a unique identifier for the custom Field Type which is used to assign the type to a Field definition.

 By convention it should be prefixed by a unique vendor shortcut (e.g.

 This method retrieves via public PHP API a schema for the Field Type settings.
 A typical setting would be e.g. default value.
 The settings structure defined by this schema is stored in the

 FieldDefinition.
 Since it is not possible to define a generic format for such a schema, the Field Type is free to return any serializable data structure from this method.